 FAQ

-Representatives of advisory firms receive compensation only from their clients and directly from their clients for the investment advice and investment management they provide them.
-Representatives of brokerage firms receive commissions from the firms that employ them for selling investment products to the firms' customers.
+Representatives of advisory firms typically receive compensation only from their clients and directly from their clients for the investment advice and investment management they provide them.
+Representatives of brokerage firms typically receive commissions from the firms that employ them for selling investment products to the firms' customers.

 2. How are you compensated, and do you have a minimum account size?